Lucille Farrier Stickel: Career

+University of Michigan

+Stickel returned to her doctoral degree at the University of Michigan in 1943, when her husband was drafted into World War II.
+During her time at Patuxent as junior biologist, she became interested in the box turtle populations and their home range relationships.
+Her interest in this turtle population became the subject of her dissertation, which was later titled "Populations and home range of the box turtle, Terrapene carolina (Linnaeus)."
+She initiated annual studies of this turtle population, and this effort has continued into the present day, amassing over eight decades of data.
+Her work in population ecology continues through this annual study of turtle populations through collaborations between the United States Geological Survey and the United States Fish and Wildlife Survey.

+Patuxent Wildlife Research Center

 The first major publication Stickel made was an environment report in 1946, the first of a number of reports she would make on the ecological effects of the pesticide DDT.
 She wrote the chapter, "Pesticide Residues in Birds and Mammals," in the book series, Environmental Science Research.
 In this chapter, she discussed the chemical effects that pesticides that include organochlorine had on birds and mammals.
 These reports, among the rest of her body of work, helped lead to the creation of wildlife toxicology as a field of study, as the impacts could affect not just wildlife on land, but also in rivers and in the soil.
 She first joined the Patuxent Wildlife Research Center in 1942 after obtaining her bachelor's degree.
-Several years later, she took time off in order to accomplish her Ph.D., before returning to work at Patuxent in 1961, which led to her being named director of the facility in 1972.
-Stickel retained the position for a decade before retiring in 1982.
+Several years later, she took time off in order to accomplish her Ph.D., before returning to work at Patuxent in 1961.

+Stickel published her first paper on contamination caused by DDT in 1964.
+With the work of Stickel, the claims made in Rachel Carson’s Silent Spring were supported.
+Due to these findings, DDT use was banned by the Environmental Protection Agency in 1972, and the public had a newfound understanding of the detrimental effects of DDT.
+Because of her contribution to the abolished use of DDT, Stickel made a large impact on the recovery of the bald eagle, whose numbers were declining as a result of DDT, as well as other large raptors like the peregrine falcon.
+Stickel was then named the director of the facility in 1972, making her the first woman to attain the title of director of a national research laboratory.
+She retained the position for a decade before retiring in 1982.